-To qualify for the MAC and MAHS programs, applicants must meet the following Wake Forest University graduate admissions qualifications:
+To qualify for the Master of Arts in Counseling program, applicants must meet the following Wake Forest University graduate admissions qualifications:

 - Bachelor’s degree from an accredited institution

 - Cumulative undergraduate grade point average: GPA > 2.5

 - Standardized test scores: GRE > 300; Writing > 3 (Wake Forest requirement) – GRE Waiver may be available, speak to your enrollment advisor to learn more

 - Three letters of recommendation

 - Virtual Interview with enrollment advisor